open-wc/open-wc/packages/generator-open-wc/README.md

 ## Usage

 This generator is based on [yeoman](http://yeoman.io/).
-To us it you have 2 ways.
+You can use it in two ways.

 ```bash
 npm i -g yeoman